typed-ember/glint/ARCHITECTURE.md

 [matklad]: https://matklad.github.io/2021/02/06/ARCHITECTURE.md.html

-[^env]: Each environment is specific to a single context (“environment”) like Ember, GlimmerX, etc. Accordingly, they are likely to move _out_ of the Glint monorepo in the long-term, but will remain part of the Glint ecosystem and working model.
+[^env]: Each environment is specific to a single context (“environment”) like Ember, etc. Accordingly, they are likely to move _out_ of the Glint monorepo in the long-term, but will remain part of the Glint ecosystem and working model.